Guest Columnist: Fred’s Workshop’s Review: Fred’s Workshop Knocks off for the Day!

 Now, the meat of this toy is the larger body turning into a MechaGodzilla kind of thing.
 Fantastic.
 There are spots for 12 little red firing missiles to load all over his body, and the box comes with about 50, so you won’t run out.
 Heh.

 This was fun, but I don’t intend to transform him *ever* again.
-He’s going on the shelf next to another KO, so he won’t be lonely.
+He may be real, but he’s going on the shelf next to another KO, so he won’t be lonely.
+He blends in nicely.

 Thanks for reading!